Native Plants and the Question of Belonging

 The conversation shifts.

-Once we begin to observe a garden rather than control it, we start to notice something else — certain plants appear again and again, without invitation.
+Once we begin to observe a garden rather than control it, something else becomes visible — certain plants appear again and again, without invitation.

 These plants are not random.